Mokwheel Basalt Electric Bike Review

-The Basalt is Mokwheel’s all-terrain e-bike powerhouse.
+The Mokwheel Basalt is an all terrain powerhouse of an e-bike.
 Literally.
-It’s integrated charging station lets you charge your devices from the bike’s Samsung 48V 19.6Ah battery.
-Rider’s can stay charged while they charge ahead.
+It’s integrated charging station lets you charge your devices from the Mokwheel Basalt Battery thanks to the use of the Samsung 48V 19.6Ah technology.

 The 6061 aluminum alloy frame serves as the chassis for the 79lb bike.
 The Basalt from Mokwheel comes in either standard or step-thru frame design.
 With the standard there is one size, where the step-thru offers two frame sizes to choose from Normal and Large.